jeffleeismyhero/devise-ios-fork/README.md

 $ pod install
 ```

-or if you already cloned project without `--recursive`:
+or if you already cloned the project without `--recursive`:

 ```bash
 $ git submodule update --init --recursive